What Do I Do if My Merchant Account Application is Declined?

 Put Your Commitment on Display

-A common reason for a merchant account application getting rejected is the higher risk associated with certain industries.
-If you are denied based on concerns dealing with financial risk and security, then offer to help cover some of the risk.
-One possible way to do so is by opening a security reserve.
+A common reason for a merchant account application getting rejected is the higher possibility of fraud associated with certain industries.
+One possible way to get approved is by opening a security reserve.
 While paying more than what’s necessary may appear counter-productive to some, it actually shows the underwriter how dedicated and committed you are to not only building and growing your business, but also how much you desire their services and value the opportunity to work with them.
 Think of it as putting your money where your mouth is when trying to convince the processing provider to approve your merchant account application.

 Research the Market

 Each of the many payment processors out there is bound to approach the merchant account application process differently from the next.
-Certain processors are averse to any risk, while others will only cater to those businesses involved in higher risk industries.
+Certain processors are averse to any high fraud industries, while others will only cater to those businesses involved in certain industries they can manage.
 If your application is denied, there’s a strong chance that the provider was essentially saying, “it’s not you, it’s me,” rather than that you’re stuck with a hopeless business model.

 Make sure to put in the proper leg work and research to enable you to make the right decision when applying for a merchant account.
 This will also help cut costs on application fees and prevent you from applying to providers that don’t even deal with businesses in your industry.
 It may require a lot of investigative work while you analyze all the different options, but it goes a long ways towards the ultimate goal of receiving approval.